Winifred Atwell: Life in Australia

 In 1955, Atwell arrived in Australia and was greeted as an international celebrity.
-Her tour broke box-office records on the Tivoli circuit, bringing in £600,000 in box-office receipts.
-She was paid AUS$5,000 a week (the equivalent of around $50,000 today), making her the highest paid star from a Commonwealth country to visit Australia up to that time.
+Her tour broke box-office records on the Tivoli circuit, bringing in receipts of £600,000.
+She was paid AUS$5,000 a week (the equivalent of around $50,000 today), making her the highest-paid star from a Commonwealth country to visit Australia up to that time.

-She toured Australia many times and took on Australian guitarist Jimmy Doyle as her musical director in the 1960s.
-In 1962 she made a nationwide tour of Britain, with "The Winifred Atwell Show".
-She was accompanied by the Cy Bevan Group, who were with her then current radio series "Pianorama".
-From Monday, 17 September 1962, for one week only, she gave twice nightly performances at the Brighton Hippodrome.
-Also appearing with her on the same bill was Ronnie Carroll, a radio and television recording star.
-Her popularity in Australia led to her settling in Sydney in the 1970s.
-She became an Australian citizen two years before her death.
+She toured Australia many times and made Australian guitarist, Jimmy Doyle, her musical director in the 1960s.
+In 1962, she made a nationwide tour of Britain, with The Winifred Atwell Show, accompanied by the Cy Bevan Group, who were with her then current radio series Pianorama.
+From Monday, 17 September 1962, for one week only, she gave twice-nightly performances at the Brighton Hippodrome.
+Also appearing with her on the bill was Ronnie Carroll, a radio and television recording star.
+Her popularity in Australia led to her settling in Sydney in the 1970s, and she became an Australian citizen two years before her death.

 Keith Emerson noted her influence on his playing in an interview: "I've always been into ragtime.
 In England—and I'm sure Rick Wakeman would concur—we loved Winifred Atwell, a fantastic honky-tonk and ragtime player."

-Atwell was also a skilled interpreter of classical music.
-On 1 and 2 December 1954, at London's Kingsway Hall, she made one of the first stereo classical recordings in the UK, with the London Philharmonic Orchestra conducted by Stanford Robinson, of a major repertoire work, the Piano Concerto in A minor, Op.
-16, by Grieg.
-The two-channel version (engineered by Decca's Roy Wallace) appears not to have been released, but a transfer of the Decca LP (mono) LF1206 has been produced and issued by Pristine Audio as an available download.
-Another Decca recording by Atwell is George Gershwin's Rhapsody in Blue with Ted Heath's band, which contained an arrangement in the slow section in the Glenn Miller style.